tomlm/ConsoleSpinner/README.md

 # Animation Notes
 The animation is asynchronously using Console.SetPosition to position the cursor to the location of the animation so that it can change it.

-This means that the animation will not work correctly if you are writing to the console at the same time.
-To prevent that you should use a ```lock(Console.Out)``` around any Console output API call, preventing any background animations from corrupting the cursor position.
+While there are active spinners you should put a  ```lock(Console.Out)``` around any Console output API call, preventing any background animations from interacting with the current cursor position.

 Example:
 ```csharp